rdevans87/NoSQL_FitnessTracker/README.md

 ## Installation

-Fork or clone resitory and install depencies
+Fork or clone rep0sitory and install dependencies:

-You'll need to set up a MongoDB Atlas account and connect a database from there to your application.
+You'll need to set up a MongoDB Atlas account and connect a database to your application.